Table of contents

 Results-based management and monitoring and evaluation

 Monitoring and evaluation are important parts of RBM, based on clearly defined and measurable results, processes, methodologies and tools to achieve results.
-M&E can be viewed as providing a set of tools to enable RBM, helping decision makers track progress and demonstrate an intervention’s higher-level results.6 Results-based M&E moves from a focus on the immediate results, such as the successful implementation of activities and production of outputs, to the higher-level results, looking at the achievement of outcomes and impacts.
+M&E can be viewed as providing a set of tools to enable RBM, helping decision makers track progress and demonstrate an intervention’s higher-level results.
+Kusek and Rist, 2004.
+See also UNDG, 2011.
+Results-based M&E moves from a focus on the immediate results, such as the successful implementation of activities and production of outputs, to the higher-level results, looking at the achievement of outcomes and impacts.
 Figure 1.1 shows RBM as a “life cycle approach” within which M&E are incorporated.

 Figure 1.1.
 Results-based management life cycle